caqqmarina/E-commerce-application/README.md

 2. Design Customization: Leveraged Tailwind CSS to enhance the aesthetics of the login, register, and product pages.
 3. Product List: Implemented conditional rendering for empty states and styled product cards for fun look
 4. Navbar: Implemented a Navbar (which isnt being used much right now) for future functionality

+# Assignment 6

+# Questions

+ A. Explain the benefits of using JavaScript in developing web applications!

+JavaScript allows us to make web pages dynamic and interactive without needing to reload the entire page.
+It improves user experience by handling tasks like real-time updates, form validation, or interactive elements directly in the browser.
+This makes apps faster, reduces server load, and keeps the user engaged with instant feedback.

+ B. Explain why we need to use await when we call fetch()!
+What would happen if we don't use await?

+When we use fetch(), it returns a promise that may take some time to resolve.
+By using await, we pause the code execution until the data is fetched, which ensures that we handle the data correctly before moving on.
+Without await, the code might try to use the fetched data before it’s ready, which could result in errors or undefined values.

+ C. Why do we need to use the csrf_exempt decorator on the view used for AJAX POST?

+Django has built-in CSRF protection to prevent malicious form submissions.
+AJAX requests also need to pass the CSRF token, but it can sometimes complicate things. csrf_exempt allows you to bypass CSRF protection on certain views to simplify AJAX POST requests.

+ D. On this week's tutorial, the user input sanitization is done in the back-end as well.
+Why can't the sanitization be done just in the front-end?

+Front-end sanitization can easily be bypassed because users can manipulate the browser or send requests manually.
+That’s why back-end sanitization is critical—it ensures that no harmful data makes its way into the server or database, even if the front-end controls are tampered with.

+ E. Explain how you implemented the checklist above step-by-step (not just following the tutorial)!

+1. AJAX GET: Modified data card to fetch entries belonging to the logged-in user using fetch().
+Updated the UI without reloading.

+2. AJAX POST: Created a button to trigger a modal for mood entry.
+Inside the modal, there's a form.
+After submission, the modal closes and the page refreshes asynchronously if successful, or shows an error message otherwise.

+3. New View Function: Created a view function to handle the mood entry submission using AJAX POST, which adds data to the database securely.

+4. /create-ajax/ Path: Set up the URL routing to the new view function.
+Connected the modal form to this route.
+Asynchronous Refresh: Added a function to refresh the mood list dynamically after successful form submission without reloading the main page.